Boro23-wq/boro-blogs/content/blog/next/next-prisma.md

 }
 ```

 Notice we pass in the data from our playlist array, as 'playlistLists'.
-Now this 'playlistLists' props will expose our data to the below component.
+Now these 'playlistLists' props will expose our data to the below component.

 ```js {1}
 export default ({ playlistLists }) => (